-48.The University has a duty to give full consideration to all complaints and no student shall be disadvantaged for making a genuine complaint.
-However, where a student submits a complaint(s) which, in the view of the University, is without substance, merit or otherwise unreasonable the University may dismiss the complaint as frivolous or vexatious.

-- 49.In determining whether a complaint is frivolous or vexatious the University shall be sensitive to the context of the complaint and the circumstances of the complainant, and endeavour to understand where unreasonable demands or behaviour may be the result of misunderstanding, confusion stress, or distress. - 50.Students who submit frivolous or vexatious complaints may be subject to disciplinary procedures. - 51.
-A frivolous or vexatious complaint may be characterised by the following: - a. complaints which are obsessive, harassing, repetitive; - b. the complainant's insistence upon pursuing unmeritorious complaints and/or unrealistic, unreasonable outcomes; - c. the complainant's insistence upon pursuing meritorious complaints in an unreasonable manner; - d. complaints which are designed to cause disruption or annoyance; - e. demands for redress which lack any serious purpose or value. - f.
-The Head of Academic Quality, or nominee, shall review formal complaints which are identified as frivolous or vexatious and, within ten working days, determine either that: - the complaint should not be considered frivolous or vexatious and should continue to be considered under the formal complaints process; or, - ii. the complaint is frivolous or vexatious and: - dismiss the complaint; and/or - determine whether the disciplinary procedures should be invoked. - g.
-Where a complaint is found to be frivolous or vexatious, the Casework Manager or nominee will write to the student giving reasons for the decision. - 52.
-A student may appeal against the Casework Manager's decision by lodging an appeal under the Appeals process.
+- 48. The University has a duty to give full consideration to all complaints and no student shall be disadvantaged for making a genuine complaint.
+However, where a student submits a complaint(s) which, in the view of the University, is without substance, merit or otherwise unreasonable the University may dismiss the complaint as frivolous or vexatious. - 49.
+In determining whether a complaint is frivolous or vexatious and the University shall be sensitive to the context of the complaint and the circumstances of the complainant, and endeavour to understand where unreasonable demands or behaviour may be the result of misunderstanding, confusion, stress, or distress. - 50.
+Students who submit frivolous or vexationd complaints may be subject to disciplinary procedures. - 51.
+Students who submit frivolous or vexatious complaints may be characterised by the following25: - a. complaints which are obsessive, harassing, repetitive; - b. the complainant's insistence upon pursuing unmeritorious complaints and/or unrealistic, unreasonable outcomes; - c. the complainant's insistence upon pursuing meritorious complaints in an unreasonable manner: - d. complaints which are designed to cause disruption or annoyance; - e. demands for redress which lack any serious purpose or value. - f.
+The Head of Student Casework, or nominee, shall review formal complaints which are identified as frivolous or vexatious and within ten working days, determine either that: - i. the complaint should not be considered frivolous or vexatious and should continue to be considered under the formal complaints process; or, - ii. the complaint is frivolous or vexatious and: - dismiss the complaint; and/or - determine whether the disciplinary procedures should be invoked. - g. where a complaint is found to be frivolous or vexatious, the Head of Student Casework or nominee will write to the student giving reasons for the decision. - 52.
+A student may appeal against the Head of Student Casework's decision by lodging an appeal under the Appeals process.

-These definitions are taken from the OIA Good Practice Framework 2016 and are indicative, not exhaustive.
+25 These definitions are taken from the OIA Good Practice Framework 2016 and are indicative, not exhaustive.

-Chapter 3 - Student Appeals Procedure
+c) Chapter 3 - Student Appeals Procedure

-An appeal is a written request by a student for the reconsideration of a determination made by an officer, administrator, board, committee or panel of the University in relation to their status, progression or achievement as a student.
+1. An appeal is a written request by a student for the reconsideration of a determination made by an officer, administrator, board, committee or panel of the University in relation to their status, progression or achievement as a student.
 Appeals are treated seriously and making an appeal will not negatively affect student rights or the impartiality of judgements on academic achievement.